Shoulder Rehabilitation in Wollongong, NSW - Restore Your Shoulder Strength

 Physiotherapist

-Reece Nikitaras is passionate about optimising human movement and enhancing quality of life through rehabilitation and therapeutic techniques.
-His interest in physiotherapy stems from a deep-seated desire to help individuals overcome physical challenges and achieve their full potential.
+Reece Nikitaras is deeply passionate about optimising human movement and enhancing quality of life through targeted rehabilitation and evidence-based therapeutic techniques.
+His journey into physiotherapy was driven by a genuine desire to help individuals overcome physical barriers and reach their full potential.

-In his spare time, Reece enjoys travelling, going to the beach and playing a round of golf.
+Outside of the clinic, Reece enjoys travelling, spending time at the beach, and playing a round of golf.

 profile-photo